MapsPeople/docs/src/android/v2/index.md

 ## Setup MapsIndoors

 Add the MapsIndoors SDK as a dependency to your project.
-The AAR for the MapsIndoors SDK contains both Java classes, SDK resources and AndroidManifest.xml template which gets merged into your application’s AndroidManifest.xml during build process.
-Add or merge in the following to your app’s build gradle file (usually called build.gradle).
+The AAR for the MapsIndoors SDK contains both Java classes, SDK resources and AndroidManifest.xml template which gets merged into your application's AndroidManifest.xml during build process.
+Add or merge in the following to your app's build gradle file (usually called build.gradle).

 Make sure that the minimum Android SDK version is 21 or above: